 With your 401(k), you're taking a more conservative approach by adding 40 percent bonds in order to take the volatility out of the portfolio so it’s not so erratic.

 Also, use relevant benchmarks when assessing the performance of your mutual funds and avoid taking a “what have you done for me lately” approach.
-Extend some grace for quality mutual funds if there are a couple years of subpar performance before you do anything drastic.
+Extend some grace for quality mutual funds if there are a couple of years of subpar performance before you do anything drastic.

 Over a hundred years of history reveal average returns of quality stocks exceed those of just about every other investment vehicle out there.
 There's no reason to expect returns every year like we saw in 2013, when the S&P 500 posted its largest annual jump in 16 years and the Dow its biggest gain in 18.
 Growth like that is not sustainable long-term, nor necessary for you to achieve your financial goals.